The spread between the slowest and fastest path to financial independence was 15 years — for the same household, with the same income.

 - Not capturing employer match

-- Savings sitting in checking
+- Savings sitting in checking at 0% return

 Time to Financial Independence